HugoBlox/hugo-blox-builder/starters/academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Bighetti 吳恩達
+title: Alice Wu 吳恩達

 # Full name (for SEO)
 first_name: Alice
-last_name: Bighetti
+last_name: Wu

+# Status emoji
+status:
+  icon: ☕️

 # Is this the primary user of the site?
 superuser: true